Catholic Church in Malaysia: First wave of evangelisation

 From the 7th to the 14th century, numerous small kingdoms which were strongly Hindu, existed at river mouths.
 The Sri Vijaya Empire extended its great influence to the region.
 In 1403, a prince from Sumatra, Parameswara, founded Malacca.
 He later converted to Islam and took the name of Sri Maharaja Mohammed Shah.

-The year 1511 was marked with the arrival of Portuguese led by Admiral Afonso de Albuquerque and the first catholic chaplains.
+The year 1511 marked the arrival of the Portuguese, led by Admiral Afonso de Albuquerque, and the first Catholic chaplains.
 The Portuguese captured Malacca for its well-known spice trade.
 Between 1545 and 1552, St Francis Xavier preached in Malacca.
 By 1557, Malacca was raised to a suffragan see (deputy diocese).
 In 1641, the occupation of Malacca by the Dutch began and the authorities in power suppressed Catholicism.
 The bishops and priests fled to Timor.

 Second wave of evangelisation

-In 1786, Sir Francis Light took over Penang from the Sultan of Kedah.
+In 1786, Sir Francis Light took over Penang from the sultan of Kedah.
 Finally in 1809, the College General in Penang was opened again and seminarians from all over Asia came to be trained there.
 In 1819, Sir Stamford Raffles took residence in Singapore.
 In 1824, the Anglo-Dutch Treaty was signed and the Netherlands exchanged Malacca for Bencoolan, Indonesia.
 Later, in 1826, Penang, Province Wellesley, Malacca and Singapore became the Straits Settlement under British rule.
 In 1852, the Sisters of St Maur or the Infant Jesus sisters (IJ) and the Institute of the Brothers of the Christian Schools (La Salle Brothers) sailed over to found Christian schools in major towns in Peninsular Malaysia.
 The sisters also began orphanages.
 In 1864, Chinese tin miners settled at the confluence of the muddy Klang and Gombak river mouth, the beginning of Kuala Lumpur.
 In 1874, the Treaty of Pangkor marked the direct British rule over the Malay states, while the sultans still maintained religious sovereignty.
 By the end 19th century, Malaysia was booming with massive immigration of Chinese and Indians who were invited to work in the tin mines, rubber plantation and railways by the British.

-Catholicism first came to North Borneo when a Spanish mariner turned priest, Carlos Cuarteroni established a Catholic mission in 1857 in Labuan, with stations established in Brunei and Looc Porin (now Kota Kinabalu).
+Catholicism first came to North Borneo (now Sabah), when a Spanish mariner turned priest, Carlos Cuarteroni, established a Catholic mission in 1857 in Labuan, with stations established in Brunei and Looc Porin (now Kota Kinabalu).
 However, problems with his assistants left him alone from 1860 and the mission made little progress, and he returned to Spain.
 The Catholic Mill Hill Missionaries arrived in North Borneo in 1882 to re-establish the Spaniards effort, and focused mainly on the Chinese and indigenous communities, such as the Kadazan-Dusun people.

 Meanwhile, in Sarawak, the Mill Hill Missionaries was invited by the White Rajahs in the hope that it would be a stabilizing influence to the native Iban people.